aitinsan/Social-People/README.md

 # Social-People
-Python Project with Anton and Nurmukhamed
+Python Project with Insan and Nurmukhamed
+Dattebayo!!!